-Though street food has had its place in every society for eons, it's popularity in America could reach new heights in 2011.
-Once served mainly by small neighborhood eateries, vendor carts and food trucks, items like tacos, kabobs, dim sum, tempura and other street food-inspired bites will be the number one appetizers found on brick-and-mortar restaurant menus, according to the National Restaurant Association's "What's Hot in 2011's Chef Survey."
+Once served mainly by small neighborhood eateries, vendor carts and food trucks, the presence of street food in America could reach new heights in 2011.
+Items like tacos, kabobs, dim sum and tempura are predicted to be the number one appetizers found on brick-and-mortar restaurant menus in 2011, according to the National Restaurant Association's "What's Hot in 2011's Chef Survey."

-In fact, American eaters are so infatuated with these treats, a television show dedicated to trotting the globe in search of them has been created.
-"Street Eats" is a series on SUN TV that documents the travels of its four hosts to locations like Sri Lanka, Greece, and Hungary to try local delicacies like lamrais curries, loukamades honey balls, and csabai sausages.
+In fact, American eaters are so infatuated with these treats that a television show dedicated to trotting the globe in search of them has been created.
+"Street Eats" is a series on SUN TV that documents the travels of its four hosts to locations like Sri Lanka, Greece and Hungary to try local delicacies like lamrais curries, loukamades honey balls and csabai sausages.

-Of course, not all street eats have origins in other countries.
+Of course, not all street eats come from other countries.
 Items like gourmet grass-fed beef burgers, hot dogs made with wine, mushrooms and onions, and hand-cut sweet potato and parsnip fries are also popular.

-Recognizing the possibilities in this exciting trend, some culinary school graduates are applying their classical training and business skills to open venues with creative street-food inspired menu items.
+Some culinary school graduates are even applying their classical training and business skills to open venues with creative street-food inspired menu items.
 Just think of Chef Dennis Chan of the Blue Bamboo restaurant in Jacksonville, Fla.
-How will you get on board?
+What creative street-trawling ideas can you think of?